 To be eligible, an applicant must:

-- Be a legal resident of the United States.
+a Be a citizen of the United States.

 Qualified entries must arrive at WCEC by 5:00 p.m., February 4, 2020